Field Dressing Techniques

 - In warm weather, it’s helpful to place squirrels and doves in a cooler after dressing, as long as they remain dry.

 - Dispose of entrails carefully.
-Don't leave them lying by the side of a road or near a residence where they can be dragged home by a dog.
-Some landowners may request that you remove the entrails along with your game.
+Don’t leave them lying by the side of a road or near a residence where they can be dragged home by a dog.

 - Keep meat clean by covering it with cheesecloth.
 This also protects it from flies, which lay eggs in exposed flesh.
 Rubbing meat with black pepper also will repel insects.
 If you have to drag the game to camp, try to keep dirt and debris out of the chest cavity.